Custom Mapping and Analysis Tools

 For a given location, what are the relative contribution for different magnitude-distance combinations.
 For 1996 fixed cities deaggregation see Deaggregation, Fixed Cities.

-For a given location, what are the relative contribution for different magnitude-distance combinations.
-Generates a plot of ground motion in bands vs. rate and a text data file of the hazard matrices for each ground motion band.
+For a given location, generates a plot of ground motion in bands versus rate as well as an ascii text file of the hazard matrices for each ground motion band.

 Global VS30 Map Server